jarod-f/arduino-clock/README.md

 # Arduino Clock
 This is a personal project made with the intent to learn more about computer-controlled electronics.

-You can read more about this project over at jarod-f.github.io/portfolio-site/pages/clock.html
+You can read more about this project over at <a href="jarod-f.github.io/portfolio-site/pages/clock.html">jarod-f.github.io/portfolio-site/pages/clock.html</a>

 Below is an image showing what the final product looked like.